Thurston County ends week with 189 COVID-19 cases, a new weekly high

 The state Department of Health on Sunday reported 1,320 new confirmed cases of COVID-19, giving the state 117,331 cases and 2,439 deaths.

-In the U.S., more than 9.9 million cases have been reported and more than 237,000 deaths as of Sunday, according to Johns Hopkins University data.
+The U.S. crossed the threshold of 10 million cases Sunday, with nearly 238,000 deaths, according to Johns Hopkins University data.
+India has the second most cases in the world, with 8.5 million cases and 127,000 reported deaths.

-Globally, 50.2 million cases have been reported and 1.25 million people have died as of Sunday, the data show.
+Globally, 50.8 million cases had been reported and 1.26 million people had died as of Sunday, the data show.

 Comments